vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 - B has `{1, 2, 3}` and is dominated by `1` candidate: A
 - C has `{1, 2, 5}` and is dominated by `0` candidates

-Sorting by this count puts A and C ahead of B. Existing preferences decide whether A or C comes first, but B can never move ahead of A
+Sorting reliably places A and C (`0`) before B (`1`).
+In this scenario, A and C are the two most-advanced sides of a split brain: neither contains the other's full history

 ERS and `PlannedReparentShard` share this sorter, so both benefit from the fix.
 This makes the ordering consistent; it does not tell us which of 2 x divergent histories should survive.
 That is a separate problem